AviatrixSystems/Docs/HowTos/netflow.rst

 To enable, click Settings on the main navigation bar, click Logging, and scroll down to NETFLOW AGENT.

 Input the IP address and the port number of the destination Netflow service and click Enable.
-All gateways will have Netflow enabled.
+All gateways will have Netflow enabled by default.
+You can select a subset of gateways to have Netflow enabled in the Advanced option.

+All flows are captured, there is no option to sample a fraction of the packets.

+.